nfdi4plants/ARC-specification/ARC specification.md

 Notes:
   - The attribute *publishable* does not imply that data and metadata contained in an ARC are suitable for publication in a specific outlet (e.g. PRIDE, GEO, EBI) nor that metadata is complete or enables reusability of data.
 While it may be straightforward to convert the ARC schema into one required by specific publishers or repositories, additional metadata requirements may be enforced during conversion.
 These are intentionally not captured in this specification.

-  - It might be worth to notice that experimental metadata necessary for publication in a specific outlet is encoded by templates that can be found [here](https://github.com/nfdi4plants/SWATE_templates).
+   - It might be worthwhile to notice that experimental metadata necessary for publication in a specific outlet is encoded by templates that can be found [here](https://github.com/nfdi4plants/SWATE_templates).

   - Minimal administrative metadata ensure compliance with DataCite for DOI creation

 ### Reproducible ARCs

 Reproducability of ARCs referes mainly to its *Runs*.
-With an ARC it MUST be possible to reproduce the run data.
+Within an ARC, it MUST be possible to reproduce the *run* data.
 Therefore, necessary software MUST be available in *Workflows*.
 In the case of non-deterministic software the run results should represent typical examples.

 ## Mechanism for Quality Control of ARCs